MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/text-files/create.md

 ---
 title: Create
-descriptipn: How to create a text file
+description: How to create a text file
 ---

 See also the [Piping and redirection]({{ site.baseurl }}{% link cheatsheets/shell/files/redirection.md %}) page.